Home

 Exploring the Scaling Matrix

-When examining the process of point-matrix multiplication, it's apparent that the coordinates of point \(P\) are individually multiplied by specific coefficients along the matrix's diagonal: \(R_{00}\) for the x-coordinate, \(R_{11}\) for the y-coordinate, and \(R_{22}\) for the z-coordinate.
-Setting these diagonal coefficients to 1, with all other matrix elements at 0, yields the identity matrix, effectively leaving \(P\) unchanged.
-However, altering these diagonal values to something other than 1 scales the point's coordinates either up or down, depending on whether these values are greater or smaller than 1.
-This observation ties back to our discussion on coordinate systems, where we noted that scaling a point's coordinates is achieved by multiplying them by some scalar values.
-Consequently, the scaling matrix is expressed as:
+When examining the process of point-matrix multiplication, it becomes clear that the coordinates of point \(P\) are individually multiplied by specific coefficients along the matrix's diagonal: \(R_{00}\) for the x-coordinate, \(R_{11}\) for the y-coordinate, and \(R_{22}\) for the z-coordinate.
+Setting these diagonal coefficients to 1, with all other matrix elements set to 0, results in the identity matrix, which leaves \(P\) unchanged.
+However, altering these diagonal values to something other than 1 scales the point's coordinates up or down, depending on whether the values are greater or smaller than 1.

 $$ \begin{bmatrix} \color{red}{S_X} & 0 & 0 \\ 0 & \color{red}{S_Y} & 0 \\ 0 & 0 & \color{red}{S_Z} \end{bmatrix} $$